bittricky/candlestick-cli/README.md

 #### ⚠️ Warning:
 --------------
 Past performance of any trading strategy, tool, or pattern does not guarantee future results.
 Trading involves substantial risk, and users should only trade with capital they can afford to lose.
+Greed isn't always good.
+Whether your in control of it or it has control over you.
+You'll eventually discover which is which.

 ## Features